chaizwj/yolov8-tricks/README.md

-2023-07-26
-Good to meet you!
-It is fun talking to you.
+It was nice talking to you!